purpleclay/nsv/docs/reference/cli/nsv-patch.md

                                supports go text templates (default "chore:
                                patched files for release {{.Tag}}")
-    --dry-run                  no changes will be made to the repository -f, --format string            provide a go template for changing the default version format
+    --dry-run                  no changes will be made to the repository --fix-shallow              fix a shallow clone of a repository if detected -f, --format string            provide a go template for changing the default version format
 -h, --help                     help for tag